How My Pastoral Ministry Shapes My Pulpit Ministry

 I try to shock people with the glorious absurdity of prayer.
-“Pray the Lord of the harvest to send our laborers (Mat.
-9:38)—surely the owner of the farm knows what is needed without being told by his farm hands.
+“Pray the Lord of the harvest to send our laborers (Matthew 9:38) — surely the owner of the farm knows what is needed without being told by his farm hands.

 I try to show why God’s sovereignty over the human will does not make prayer superfluous but makes it hopeful.

 In all this I am responding to obstacles to prayer that my pastoral ministry turns up.